-- 23rd and H Streets (primary location) - ► Exception:

-Weekdays, 6AM-10AM:

-21st and H Streets

-(Marvin Center) - 2025 E Street (in front of the Red Cross building) - 22nd and G Streets - 2601 Virginia Avenue (Hall on Virginia Avenue, across from the Watergate), except on weekdays from 6AM to 10AM
+- " 23rd and H Streets (primary location) Exception: Weekdays, 6-10am: 21st and H Streets (Marvin Center) - " 2025 E Street (in front of the Red Cross building) - " 22nd and G Streets - " 2601 Virginia Avenue (Hall on Virginia Avenue, across from the Watergate), except on weekdays from 6-10am

-The one-way trip typically takes between 7 and 10 minutes, although may take longer (10 to 13 minutes) during weekday rush hours (7AM-10AM and 3PM-7PM).
+The one-way trip typically takes between 7 and 10 minutes, although it may take longer (10-13 minutes) during weekday rush hours (7-10am and 3-7pm).

-SIGN UP FOR INSTANT

-TEXT-MESSAGE UPDATES (powered by Twitter) about The Vern Express (including notice of service interruptions, excessive traffic, and stop location moves) at http://gwired.gwu.edu/mvcl/express.
+SIGN UP for instant text message updates (powered by Twitter) about The Vern Express (including notice of service interruptions, excessive traffic and stop location moves) at http://gwired.gwu.edu/mvcl/express.